Curtain Fullness Guide: How Wide Should Curtains Be for a Luxurious Look?

-It’s curtain fullness.
+It is curtain fullness.

 Most homeowners underestimate how much curtain width they actually need.
-The right fullness is what makes curtains look rich, tailored, and professionally styled—while the wrong width can make even expensive curtains look thin and unfinished.
+The right fullness is what makes curtains look rich, tailored, and professionally styled - while the wrong width can make even expensive curtains look thin and unfinished.

 What Is Curtain Fullness?

-Curtain fullness refers to how much fabric width you use compared to the width you want to cover—usually the curtain rod, not just the glass.
+Curtain fullness refers to how much fabric width you use compared to the width you want to cover - usually the curtain rod, not just the glass.

 Instead of curtains lying flat across the window, proper fullness creates soft folds when closed and elegant stacks when open.
 This is what gives curtains their polished, high-end appearance.